zeh/key-action-binder-as3/README.md

   * PlayStation 4 DS4
   * [NeoFlex](http://neotronics.com.br/neo/produtos/pc/controle-neo-flex) (generic Gamepad)
  * OUYA
+  * Native controller
   * XBox 360 controller

-To confirm/re-test:
+  * Playstation 3 DS3

- * OUYA
+  * Playstation 4 DS4

+Added, but need to be tested:

-  * Native controller
+ * OSX
-  * PlayStation 3 controller
+  * Playstation 3 DS3 (standard plugin version)
+  * Playstation 4 DS4 (standard plugin version)

+To add:

  * All other platforms (Mac, Android, Windows 8, ...)

 More platforms and devices will be added as their controls are tested and figured out.
 If you wish, you can test it yourself: